isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 it starts the synchronization.

-In the hot-standby configuration, one of the servers is also designated as "primary" and the second as "secondary."
+In the hot-standby configuration, one of the servers is also designated as "primary" and the second as "standby."
 However, during normal operation, the primary server is the only one that responds to DHCP requests.
-The secondary or standby server receives lease updates from the primary over the control channel; however, it does not respond to any DHCP queries as long as the primary is running or, more accurately, until the secondary considers the primary to be offline.
-If the secondary server detects the failure of the primary, it starts responding to all DHCP queries.
+The standby server receives lease updates from the primary over the control channel; however, it does not respond to any DHCP queries as long as the primary is running or, more accurately, until the standby considers the primary to be offline.
+If the standby server detects the failure of the primary, it starts responding to all DHCP queries.

 In the configurations described above, the primary and secondary/standby are referred to as ``"active"`` servers, because they receive lease